eXist-db/generator-exist/generators/app/templates/github/readme.md

    ant deploy
    ```

 If you see ``BUILD SUCCESSFUL`` ant has generated a ``<%- title %>-<%- version %>.xar`` file in the ``build/`` folder.
 To install it, follow the instructions [above](#installation).

+## Contributing
+You can take a look at the [Contribution guidelines for this project](.github/CONTRIBUTING.md)

 ## License